mfaani/mfaani/content/posts/content-creation/how-to-prepare-yourself-as-a-podcast-guest.md

 ## How to Talk
 - Speak slow and clear.
 - Have a professional microphone.
 AirPods aren't professional microphones 🫠🫠🫠.
     - I ended buying a [Blue Yeti Nano](https://www.bluemic.com/en-us/products/yeti-nano/) for $69.99.
+There were some more premium products, but from the feedback I got, it seemed like a good choice.
     - Reduce any possible noise (heater, fan, kids, tv) in your room.
     - Test it.
 Watch a Youtube video on the microphone.
 Often you need to install specific hardware to be able to adjust the microphone gain (the output volume of your microphone).
     - Getting early to the recording is helpful to get feedback on your audio from the host, because they they likely have more experience than you.